estuary/flow/site/docs/reference/Connectors/materialization-connectors/PostgreSQL.md

 :::tip Configuration Tip
 To configure the connector, you must specify the database address in the format `host:port`.
 You can find the host and port in the following locations in each platform's console:
-* Amazon RDS: host as Endpoint; port as Port.
+* Amazon RDS and Amazon Aurora: host as Endpoint; port as Port.
 * Google Cloud SQL: host as Private IP Address; port is always `5432`.
 You may need to [configure private IP](https://cloud.google.com/sql/docs/postgres/configure-private-ip) on your database.
 * Azure Database: host as Server Name; port under Connection Strings (usually `5432`).
+* TimescaleDB: host as Host; port as Port.
 :::

 ## Delta updates